-The OpenSSH daemon reads /etc/ssh/sshd_config and any extra files loaded through Include.
-Running sshd -t parses that configuration tree and checks the sanity of the configured host keys, while sshd -t -f /path/to/file validates a staged file before it replaces the live one.
+The OpenSSH daemon reads /etc/ssh/sshd_config and any files matched by an Include directive, commonly /etc/ssh/sshd_config.d/*.conf on current Linux packages.
+The sshd -t test parses that configuration tree and checks configured host keys, while sshd -t -f /path/to/file validates a staged file before it replaces the live configuration.

 Steps to test SSH server configuration:

-- Open a terminal on the server with an account that can use sudo, and keep a second SSH session or console path available before testing changes.
+- Open a terminal on the SSH server with an account that can use sudo.

 $ sudoedit /etc/ssh/sshd_config

-- Run the SSH daemon test mode against the active configuration.
+- Run the sshd test mode against the active configuration.

 $ sudo sshd -t

-No output means the configuration parsed successfully and the configured host keys passed the sanity check.
+No output means the files parsed successfully and the configured host keys passed the sanity check.

-Use sudo sshd -t -f /root/test_sshd_config to validate a staged file before replacing the live configuration.
+- Test a staged configuration file before replacing the live file.

-- Fix the first fatal error reported by sshd when the test fails.
+- Fix the first fatal error when the test fails.

-The output identifies the first blocking file and line, so correct that error and test again before looking for later problems.
+The output names the blocking file and line; correct that error before chasing later symptoms.

 - Repeat the test until it returns with no output.